Youssaf-Mohamed/EgTech-University-Project/README.md

-Below is a structured **README** file that provides an API catalog with detailed requirements for each endpoint.
-This will help users understand the available endpoints, their functionalities, and the required parameters.

----

 # API Documentation

 This document outlines the available API endpoints for the application, along with their functionalities, required parameters, and expected responses.